lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 7. I agree to maintain backups of any data I upload into a repository locally, and that these are updated at least once a month while the project is still active.
 8. I agree that I will keep my account username and password secure and will not share the user account with others.
 I certify that I have read all the above and agree to the World Bank Group’s rules for accessing its GitHub.com repositories.

 Name of external collaborator:
 Github username of external collaborator:
-Name of WB repository to be added to:
+URL of WB repository to be added to:
 ```

 ## DIME GitHub training materials